daveonhols/qmx/README.md

 #### mserve (https://github.com/KxSystems/kdb/blob/master/e/mserve.q) ####

 Classic implementation of a purely async gateway.
 Impressive for what it acheives in five lines of code but has various issues, particularly that the gateway itself is still single threaded so serialisation of large objects is blocking.
-It also has no concept of queuing queries when all workers are busy so throughput is generally not optimal - in the case of N workers and N+1 queries, the N+1th query can end up being queued behind the slowest of the N pending queries.
-Also, being asyncronous makes it a bit tedious for users to interact with, and one client submitting queries async in a tight loop can overload it and crash it.
+It also has no concept of queuing queries when all workers are busy so throughput is generally not optimal - in the case of N workers and N+1 queries, the N+1th query can end up being queued behind the slowest of the N running queries.
+Also, being asyncronous makes it a bit tedious for users to interact with, and one client submitting queries async in a tight loop can overwhelm and crash it.

 #### -30! (https://github.com/daveonhols/qmx2/blob/master/30gw.q https://code.kx.com/q/kb/deferred-response/) ####